Patricia Wright - Executive Director of NJPSA

 David Nash, Esq. - Director of Legal Education

-David Nash currently serves as Director of Legal Education for the Foundation for Educational Administration and as the Director for the LEGAL ONE program, an innovative program that provides school law professional development for school leaders and other educators.
+Mr. Nash currently serves as Director of LEGAL ONE (Law, Ethics, Governance for All Leaders, including an Overview of New and Emerging issues) at the Foundation for Educational Administration.
+LEGAL ONE is an innovative program that provides school law professional development for school leaders and other educators.
 From 2003 to 2011, Mr. Nash served as legal counsel for the New Jersey Principals and Supervisors Association.
 In that role, Mr. Nash provided legal assistance to NJPSA members for legal issues arising out of the performance of their duties.
 Mr. Nash also served as Assistant Director of Government Relations for NJPSA from 1994 to 2003.
-He has also taught graduate level courses in the areas of school finance and school law at Rutgers University, New Jersey City University and Ramapo College.
+He currently teaches graduate level school law courses at Ramapo College and has previously taught at Rutgers University and New Jersey City University.
 Mr. Nash received his B.A. from Rutgers University and graduated with High Honors from Rutgers Law School in 2003.
 While at Rutgers Law School he served as an editor for the Rutgers Law Review.
-Mr. Nash currently serves on the Board of Trustees for Healing the Children New Jersey, Inc., which is dedicated to providing medical services to children in New Jersey and around the world.
-His prior civic involvement includes six years service as a member of the Old Bridge Board of Education, including two years as board president, and six years of service as a member of the Board of Trustees for the Association for Children of New Jersey, a non-profit organization dedicated to promoting the interests of children.
+His prior civic involvement includes six years’ service as a member of the Old Bridge Board of Education, including two years as board president, and service on the Board of Trustees for both Healing the Children New Jersey and Advocates for Children of New Jersey.

 Sandra L. Jacques, Esq. - Supervisor of Legal Research and Content Development

-Sandra L. Jacques is the Supervisor of Legal Research and Content Development for the LEGAL ONE program.
-Ms. Jacques simultaneously earned a Bachelor of Science in Sports Management and a Bachelor of Arts in Political Science at the University of Massachusetts, Amherst.
+Ms. Jacques simultaneously earned a Bachelor of Science in Sports Management and a Bachelor of Art in Political Science at the University of Massachusetts, Amherst.
 While a student at the University of Massachusetts, she completed an internship with the Massachusetts Interscholastic Athletic Association.
 She holds a Juris Doctor from Widener University School of Law, and a Master of Laws (LL.M.) in Trial Advocacy from Temple University Law School.
+She serves as an Adjunct Professor at Ramapo College of New Jersey, teaching the School Law Course in the Master of Arts in Educational Leadership (MAEL) Program.
+Ms. Jacques is also an Instructor for the NJ EXCEL Program, and has presented at numerous conferences regarding School Law.
+Ms. Jacques served as a member of the New Jersey Department of Education Human Trafficking Collaborative, and Moderated the three "Human Trafficking in Your Schools" Symposiums held in 2016-17.
 Prior to joining LEGAL ONE, Ms. Jacques practiced as an Insurance Defense Attorney in New Jersey and Pennsylvania.
 She has represented public school districts in civil litigation matters including civil rights, discrimination, negligence and workers' compensation claims.

 NJPSA and FEA Support Staff